xwmario/Warez/Extensions & Scripts.md

 **[`^        back to top        ^`](#)**

+### YouTube specific Browser Extensions
+- [YouTube Skip intro (Chrome)](http://anonym.es/?https://chrome.google.com/webstore/detail/youtube-skip-intro/pkfnooichbjhhoajcoffiggbckfbflbg) - Define the intro time to skip it each time you play a video on YouTube helpful when you watching a series or any many episodes shows.
+- [Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout.

 ### Browser syncing (self-hosted)
 - [xBrowserSync](http://anonym.es/?https://github.com/xbrowsersync/app) - An open source alternative to Mozilla's, Google's, Vivalid's integrated sync feature, it does work on all platforms.